Easy Chicken Tacos

 I think this will be my go-to weeknight meal for the next few weeks.
 No, wait, months probably.
 Because, guys, we just brought home a little baby corgi brother for Butters.
 So to say my hands will be full with these two little buggers is clearly an understatement.

-what to serve with chicken tacos
+How to make easy chicken tacos

 Tools For This Recipe